solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

 In the other words, coordinate systems are required to give a numerical value for a geographic location on the earth surface.
 Projections are required to present a round 3D ball as a flat 2D plane.

-We can remember from the school mathematic lessons that presenting the ball on the plate is not so easy issue to solve, and job can be done by multiple different ways.
-It is not surprising that during the decades, there has been introduced tens of coordinate systems and projections.
+We can remember from the school mathematic lessons that representing the ball on the plate is not an easy issue to solve, and job can be archived by multiple different ways.
+It is not surprising that during the decades tens of coordinate systems and projections have been introduced.
 It seems that every map maker has been different kind of the vision about the our world :) Some popular coordinate systems and projections are for example, WebMercator, WGS84 and ETRS-TM35FIN.

 ![](/img/gis-coordinate-systems/projections.jpg "Image: Compare Map Projections.
 Tobias Jung.  https://map-projections.net/imglist.php")